bookercodes/pusher-chatkit-tut/README.md

 You'll never have to worry about scale or infrastructure, we take care of it all for you.

-By the end of this tutorial, you should have a firm grasp of Chatkit.
+Perhaps the best way to learn Chatkit is to build a complete app so I highly reccomend you follow along.
 Along the way, you'll best practices when using Chatkit in your React application.

 ## Setting up the developer environment